 Evapotranspiration rates should begin to rise in the coming month, initiating the need to begin watering your facilities.
 The combined water loss from both the plant and soil surfaces will now be rising due to the warmer weather.
 Watering will be essential for wicket repairs and preparation.
 Irrigate uniformly and ensure the right amount is applied.

 It is important to ensure that the water gets down deep into the rootzone, to a minimum of 150mm to encourage deep rooting.
 Check with a probe.
-Allow to dry out and repeat the irrigation process.
+Allow to dry and repeat the irrigation process.
 Allowing surfaces to remain dry for a period of time can lead to problems of dry patch, a condition that prevents water infiltration into the soil and thus forming areas of non-uniform turf quality.

 The use of covers (flat or raised) will be invaluable during the preparation of match wickets; take care to ensure any surface water is prevented from running on to the protected pitch.